arthexis/Tome/Mysteries/Entities/Elemental Spirits.md

 Elementals, or Elemental Spirits, are ephemeral entities embodied in natural phenomena such as rain, lightning, fire, wind, trees, etc.
 These entities have very simple drives and agendas: they are whatever they intend and viceversa.

-A fire wants to burn everything in its way, a wind wants to blow and knock everything over, a heavy rain wants to pour its heart out, and so on.
+_For example, a fire wants to burn everything in its way, a wind wants to blow and knock everything over, a heavy rain wants to pour its heart out, and so on._

 ## Spirit Magic